victorcainam/simple-packagist/README.md

 #### All

-The all method returns a collection of all of the packages stored upon Packagist.
+The all method returns a collection of all of the packages stored on Packagist.

     Packagist::all();